 On the other hand, if you provided a US short code as "From" and a US mobile number as "To," Twilio's system will recognize this as a valid combination and proceed to sending the message.

 Once we complete this step, we will complete any additional processing that is needed on the message, and enqueue it to be sent.

 If your application is logging a lot of HTTP 400 responses from Twilio containing errors 21211, 21612, or 21614, it's likely that there's a problem with your contact list or the way you are collecting users' numbers.
-The good news is that Twilio does not bill you for rejected API requests, but you should still take steps to figure out what is causing these errors.
-Please refer to Twilio's error documentation for these errors, which usually include troubleshooting tips.
+You should take steps to figure out what is causing these errors.
+Please refer to Twilio's error documentation, which includes troubleshooting tips.

 As a reminder, Twilio's Messaging Policy and carrier policies require that you only send messages to users who have provided explicit consent to receive those messages from you.
 Failure to do this can result in failed messages due to invalid numbers, and moreover it can result in message filtering on the messages that do go through.

 In general, it is a good idea to keep track of whether the numbers you collect from your users or customers are landlines or mobile.
 This makes it easier for you to know how best to reach them.
 If you don't have that information already, you may consider using the Twilio Lookup API.
 This enables you to check whether numbers are valid, whether they are mobile or landline, and which carrier the number is on.